reabyking/Rea/README.md

 ## Orchestration with Docker-compose <a id="Orchestration"></a>

+Docker image build and deployment are fully automated with docker-compose.
+The Manual and auto build progress are for details and security reveiew.

  ```bash
      docker-compose build
      docker-compose start
  ```
 ## Manual build your Docker image <a id="build"></a>
 Manual build image progress is demostration only.
 For the below points that require installation i have place some breif instructions for how to install them on an Ubuntu System.
 Links will take you to some useful pages for how to install or get access to each requirement.